 Jen Williams enters her seventh year at the helm of the MIT softball program after guiding the 2016 Engineers to fifth place at the NCAA Division III Softball National Championship.

 Appearing in its second NCAA Tournament, MIT advanced through regionals and super regionals to reach the College World Series as the Engineers finished fifth overall and No. 7 in the final NFCA national coaches poll.
 During her tenure, the Cardinal and Gray has generated double-digit wins in five of the last six seasons and produced the Institute’s first 20-win campaign.
 This year, Williams became the second coach in program history to reach the 100-win plateau after finishing the year 34-14 overall and 16-2 in NEWMAC play and first to garner NFCA New England Coaching Staff of the Year accolades.

 Williams arrived in Cambridge after spending one year at Southern New Hampshire University where she worked closely with the Penmen pitching staff while also assisting in infield and hitting instruction.

-Currently, Williams is also MIT’s Director of Varsity Strength and Conditioning.
+Currently, Williams is also MIT’s Director of Sports Performance.
 Serving the Engineers’ 33 varsity teams, she provides year round instruction and guidance in the weight room and on the field.